anoma/nspec/docs/basic_abstractions/proving/proof.md

   boost: 2
 ---

----
+!!! todo

+    This whole page needs to be reworked.
+Questions:
-What should this type be now?
+    - What should this type be now?
-Is everything just a provable VM?
+    - Is everything just a provable VM?
-VM gives the semantics to interpret the function, which seems necessary.
+    - VM gives the semantics to interpret the function, which seems necessary.

----

-# Proof

     - We have some type of assumptions $Assumption$
     - $prove_n$ generates the proof of type $Proof_n$
     - $assumptions_n$ returns the assumptions required for a proof
     - $verify_n$ verifies a proof of type $Proof_n$

+---

+# Proof

 We define a set of structures required to define a proving system $PS$ as follows: